youqiangao/wmmd/README.md

 Word-level maximum mean discrepancy (**WMMD**) is a novel regularization framework that recognizes and accounts for the "word-level distribution discrepancy"–a common phenomenon in a range of NLP datasets where word distributions are noticeably disparate under different labels.
 The regularization serves a specific purpose: to enhance/preserve the distribution discrepancies within word embedding numerical vectors and thus prevent overfitting.

 We visualize the embedding of a CNN model trained on the CE-T1 dataset, with different regularization.
 The **WMMD** regularization separates the word vectors under different labels and enforces the word-level discrepancy between the two groups.
-The degree of the discrepancy increases as the weight of **WMMD** regularization gets larger.

 <p align="center">
     <img src="figures/embed-visual.png" width="70%" />